Graduate Admissions FAQs

 What is the campus community like?

 The University of Wisconsin-Madison is recognized as one of the top college campuses in the country.
 It boasts a lively campus community that offers a diverse range of events, student organizations, and clubs.
-Whether you’re interested in outdoor activities, attending sporting events, or enjoying live music, the campus and city have something for everyone to enjoy.
+Whether you’re interested in outdoor activities, attending sporting events, or enjoying live music, the campus and city have something for everyone.

 For more information about graduate student life, visit https://gradlife.wisc.edu/.